ffuf/ffuf/README.md

 INPUT OPTIONS:
   -D               DirSearch wordlist compatibility mode.
 Used in conjunction with -e flag. (default: false) -e               Comma separated list of extensions.
 Extends FUZZ keyword.
-  -ic              Ignore wordlist comments (default: false) -input-cmd       Command producing the input. --input-num is required when using this input method.
+(Ex: -e ".php, _bak, .aspx") -ic              Ignore wordlist comments (default: false) -input-cmd       Command producing the input. --input-num is required when using this input method.
 Overrides -w.
   -input-num       Number of inputs to test.
 Used in conjunction with --input-cmd. (default: 100)